Katie Higgins Cook: Career

-Higgins became a naval aviator with Marine Aerial Refueler Transport Squadron 252.
+Katie Higgins became a naval aviator with Marine Aerial Refueler Transport Squadron 252.
 She served in Afghanistan in support of Operation Enduring Freedom.
 At age 26, in her first action against the Taliban in 2013, she piloted a KC-130 (call sign "Filth02"), which fired two Hellfire missiles that eliminated an enemy position, saving the lives of a group of Marines.
 She also deployed to Africa with Special Purpose Marine Air-Ground Task Force Crisis-Response in support of contingency operations.
 By 2015, she had flown nearly 400 combat hours in seven countries.

 Blue Angels

 In July 2014, the U.S. Navy Flight Demonstration Squadron announced the selection of Marine Captain Higgins and other officers to the 2015 demonstration team.
 Higgins received repeated comments that the only reason she was selected was because she was a woman, but insisted that with the Blue Angels, "The candidate that is the best fit, gets the job – regardless of gender."

-Higgins was in her first Blue Angels demonstration in March 2015.
+Katie Higgins Cook was performed her first Blue Angels demonstration in March 2015.
 The C-130 Hercules named Fat Albert, which she piloted on rotation with other Marines, is the opening act of every Blue Angels show lasting eight-and-a-half minutes.
 The fastest maneuver performed by Fat Albert is called the "flat path", flying at 370 miles per hour at 40 feet.
 Other maneuvers include the "parade pass", a 300-foot pass at a 60-degree angle, and the "high-pitch climb", a 45-degree climb to 1,200 feet, followed by a steep nose dive that causes weightlessness for passengers in the back of the plane.

-In 2019 Cook was promoted to the rank of Major and by 2025 was a Lt Colonel in the Marine Corps Reserve.
+In 2019, Katie Hiiggins Cook was promoted to the rank of major and by 2025 was a lieutenant colonel in the Marine Corps Reserve.

 Media appearances

 In 2020, Cook made a guest appearance on the 24th season premiere of The Bachelor.
 During the episode, she helped bachelor Peter Weber, a Delta Air Lines pilot, organize a group date, in which he put the female contestants through a flight training program including a gyroscope ride.

-Major Katie Higgins Cook was recognized in American Valor: A Salute to Our Heroes, an Emmy-winning television special produced by the American Veterans Center and narrated by Harrison Ford.
+Cook was recognized in American Valor: A Salute to Our Heroes, an Emmy-winning television special produced by the American Veterans Center and narrated by Harrison Ford.

 Personal life

-Katie Higgins married fellow Blue Angels pilot Dusty Cook, whom she first met when they were both at VMGR-252 and started dating after he left the Blue Angels team.
+Katie Higgins married fellow Blue Angels pilot Dusty Cook, whom she first met when they were both at VMGR-252 and started dating during their time at the Blue Angels team.
 They live in Texas with their children.